shaners1106/technical-assessment-appsync/README.md

 # Gaggle Take Home Challenge Overview
 Welcome to the README for my GraphQL InfoMathicaAPI, deployable utilizing AppSync and CloudFormation.

-I am beyond thankful and honored to have the opportunity to take this assessment.
+I am beyond thankful and honored to have been given the opportunity to take this assessment.
 Thank you so much for taking the time to put this together for me.

 I, and I alone, am responsible for the source code; I received absolutely no help on this assessment from anyone.
 I used AWS tutorials, AWS documentation and API docs and a significant amount of energy and effort.
 I hope you enjoy my solution.